BlockchainnaEscola/BlockchainnaEscola/README.md

 - **20% NFT certification rate**, suggesting the need for increased perceived value.
 - **50% of distributed tokens claimed**, with connectivity issues being a primary barrier.
 - **Engagement in corporate and educational events**, expanding outreach beyond schools.

+## Web3: A Paradigm Shift for Social and Economic Transformation**

+- Blockchain na Escola firmly believes in the transformative power of web3

+- National Reach: Expand the program's impact across Brazil and potentially throughout Latin America.

+- Decentralization: Beyond aesthetics, web3 represents a shift away from the current economic model's monopolistic tendencies.

+- User Empowerment: Web3 empowers individuals, challenging the dominance of internet platforms that exploit their users.

+- Social and Environmental Impact: Web3 holds immense potential for positive social and environmental impact, particularly in underserved communities.

 ## Challenges